Veneers in York – Acorn Dental Practice

 These are the newest type of porcelain veneers.
 They are laminate veneers, which give them extra strength.

 All veneers can last several years but they can be damaged, just like natural teeth, due to an accident or trauma.
 The edge of the veneer may be fragile, particularly porcelain veneers, so you should try not to bite your nails or other hard materials.
 If you grind your teeth they may not be suitable or you may have to wear a protective night-guard to stop them getting damaged.
 Composite veneers and Componeers are easy to be repaired, whereas Porcelain ones are difficult to repair.

-Each patient is individual and, if you decide you want veneers, the dentist will discuss the options with you to identify the best solution.
+Each patient is individual and, if you decide you want veneers, your dedicated dentist will discuss the options with you, including the cost of your veneers, to identify the best solution.
 A separate Full Case Assessment appointment is necessary to discuss all the issues.